The WASH Foundation’s Mission in Tororo District

 Stay Connected

 Supporters can stay up to date through our website and social channels.
-Progress updates and impact stories will be shared as resources allow, but every donation makes a real, measurable difference.
+Progress updates and impact stories will be shared.
+Every donation makes a real, measurable difference.